 6. I have no idea what homeschooling style we are and I don’t care.
 We’re pretty much the get our work done so we can do other stuff kind of style.
 There’s an overload of information out there about homeschooling styles and I just had to quiet the noise.
 Just do whatever works for your family and call it day.
 If your kids are learning, you’re good.
 Call it whatever you want!

 8. Speaking of breaks…I learned the hard way…Actually, I take that back…I’m STILL learning that it’s important to make time for myself.
 It’s still hard to leave for yoga, take a drive alone, or just shut my door and tell the kids I need some quiet time, but I know it has to happen.
-It’s good for everyone.
-I need time for me and I have to be deliberate about getting it.
+Nobody likes a miserable homeschool mom.
+I need time for me and I have to be deliberate about getting it

 9. I will never judge another homeschooling parent for making changes to their lifestyle.
 Making the decision to homeschool my children has been one of the hardest (if not THE hardest) decision I have ever had to make as a parent.
 There have times I have considered sending my kids back to public school and I know all too well that making the decision to quit homeschooling and send your child back is even harder.
 Being a parent is hard, yo.
 I support you.

 10. I will always tell you the truth about homeschooling.
 I never want to sugar coat the journey and portray happy, smiling kids sitting around the dining room table over lessons.
 I don’t know about your kids, but mine argue with each other if they sit too close.

 - Parenting A Child With OCD: Best Books to Read! - November 1, 2018